Dafnie/CF7-to-EspoCRM/README.md

 - Add to errorlog when REST fail
 - Optional send email when REST fail
 - Send wordpress data to EspoCRM field
 - Optional assign entity to a team
+- Refactor the setttings to use the CF7 posttype instead of wordpress option

 ### Requirements